Hamstav/LightFlower/index.md

 # What is LightFlower?
 Do you want to have a unique décorative vase?
 Choose the exact dimensions, the color, the shape?
 No?
-Then you probably want to have unique decorative lanterns for your led lighting chain?
+Then you probably want to have unique decorative lanterns for your *led* lighting chain?
 In either case, this project got you covered!
-# How doeas it work?
+# How does it work?
 It's a Blender script that will create a vase or a lantern depending on the setting.
 The script is based on sine fonctions ti give the vase or lantern it's distinctive shape.

 You will provide the settings, run the script, export the STL.
 Voilà, a file ready to slice and print!